 One of the strangest consequences of the pandemic has been the need for the majority of us to work independently from home.
 With offices shuttered and no in-person collaboration opportunities, many have spent months holed up in uninspiring home offices looking at the same four walls.
-We crave a creative coworking space with human interaction but how?
-When is it safe to venture out?
+We crave a creative coworking space with human interaction, but where do we begin in our search?

-The good news is that we have all learned so much since the pandemic began and know how to live and work without exposing ourselves to much risk.
-Coworking spaces in Austin follow all of the CDC’s and local safety guidelines, such as spacing people out beyond six-feet apart, requiring masks, providing hand sanitizer, and conducting temperature checks at the door.
+The good news is that we have all learned so much in terms of safety since the pandemic began and know how to live and work without exposing ourselves to much risk.
+Coworking spaces in Austin follow all of the CDC’s and local safety guidelines, such as spacing people out at least six-feet apart, requiring masks, providing hand sanitizer, and conducting temperature checks at the door.

 If you are ready for a change of scenery and want to try a coworking space where you are surrounded by a community of people in a stimulating environment, now is a great time to reserve your space.
 2021 doesn’t have to be the same ol’ boring routine.
 Creative coworking space is just what you may need to spice things up and inspire fresh awesomeness.